Best Practices in Faculty Offer Letters

 - Specify which terms are subject to change.
 Most institutions need flexibility to change terms such as employee benefit packages over time.
 The offer letter is a legally binding contract.
 Therefore, it should state which terms are subject to change and that the candidate is not perpetually guaranteed everything offered at the time of appointment.

 - Make the position contingent on verification of credentials and applicable background checks.
 Verify credentials and certifications of incoming faculty.
 In addition, consider background checks, depending on responsibilities of the position.
-For more information on this topic, see United Educators’ (UE’s) Employee Background Checks: New Considerations and Best Practices.
+For more information on this topic, see United Educators’ (UE’s) Background Check Fundamentals.

 - Understand that well-drafted offer letters don’t need to read like a contract.
 They can be welcoming and express enthusiasm about the faculty member joining your institution while still covering all important topics.
 To avoid potential problems down the road, they should ensure there is a true meeting of the minds between your institution and new faculty member.